 Uses a simple form to produce an easy to read Risk Assessment document!
 Also contains access to shared templates.

 Word document, especially suitable for outdoor activities.
-It includes reminders of ratios.
+It includes reminders of ratios, and a matrix to ensure you have planned activities safely.

 Simple Risk Assessment Form